-Participants enroll in the accredited colleges of their choice to pursue the courses of study of their choice, with the goal to obtain a post-secondary degree.
+Participants enroll in the accredited colleges or apprenticeship programs of their choice to pursue the courses of study of their choice, with the goal to obtain a post-secondary certificate or degree.
 Family Scholar House helps participants access financial assistance to pay for classes and books.
 Through financial aid, Pell grants, scholarships, and sometimes student loans, participants attend school on a full-time basis.
 Many of the participants also obtain work-study assistance through their colleges or universities.
-All participants meet regularly with their Academic Coach to review educational progress.
+All participants meet regularly with their Academic or Apprenticeship Coach to review educational progress.

 Family Scholar House assists participants in obtaining needed support services and helps them address barriers to education.
 All participants meet regularly with their Participant Advocate for services including the following:

 Family Scholar House encourages the participants and their children to become a community for each other as they focus on common education goals and develop new skills together.
 To support this goal, in addition to required monthly workshops, group activities during the month provide opportunities for peer support and interaction with Family Scholar House mentors.

 Supportive Housing: While the majority of families served by Family Scholar House are in the non-residential programs, those in need of stable housing may apply for the residential program.
 Student parents in the Family Scholar House program are able to apply for subsidized housing on the campuses of Family Scholar House based upon family size in accordance with HUD guidelines.
 Participants are responsible for their portion of the rent based upon HUD guidelines and their own utilities.
 All participants meet regularly with their advocate for guidance on household management.

 Single-Parent Students entering our residential program must meet the following qualifications: